Bira/octopus-carnival/_drafts/dfrpg-adventurers-introduction.md

 deals in magic items and "forbidden" spells.
 Temples worship "The Gods", and will bless and heal you if you pay their fees-disguised-as-donations.
 The overall ruler of all towns is "The King", and he has the "King's Men" to intervene in situations where the Town Watch isn't enough.
+Despite containing all this, town is fundamentally _safe_.
+Adventure happens out there, not in here.

 There's no alignment but you do have opposing forces of supernatural, capital-letter Good and Evil.
 The latter are ruled by a being known as "The